 Creative and P.E.

-Head of Faculty: Mr J. Evans
+Head of Faculty: Mr J Evans

 Contact Email: JME1@penglais.org.uk

 The Creative and PE faculty consists of five departments; Music, Drama, PE, Design Technology and Art.
-Pupils at Penglais experience all subjects at Key Stage 3 and can then opt for the subjects at GCSE and A level.
+Students at Penglais experience all subjects at Key Stage 3 and can then opt for the subjects at GCSE and A level.
 These options include Engineering, Product Design, Drama, Art, Child Development, Food and Nutrition, Physical Education, and Music.
-We have many talented students in these subjects and have had many past pupils who have progressed to careers within these areas.
+We have many talented students in these subjects and have had many past students who have progressed to careers within these areas.

 Creative Faculty aims: